thoelze1/update-alerter/README.md

+# Track Website Changes with SMS
+Immediately find out when a website has changed.

-# Tracking Web Content
+# Download
-Compare current and stored snapshots of websites to determine when content at a URL has changed.
-Start tracking by cloning the repository, specifying URLs, and executing the script.
+Clone the repository.

     git clone https://www.github.com/thoelze1/web-content-tracker.git

+Specify your URLs and add you Twilio API keys.

+    vi web-content-tracker/data/urls.txt
+    vi web-content-tracker/config.py

+Run the script
+    python track-urls.py &

+# Download from Scratch
+First donwload Python.

+Next download pip.
     python get-pip.py --user

+Use pip to download Flask and the Twilio library for Python.
     pip install twilio

-    vi web-content-tracker/data/urls.txt
-    python track-urls.py &
+## How It Works
+Compare current and stored snapshots of websites to determine when content at a URL has changed and .
+Start tracking by cloning the repository, specifying URLs, and executing the script.

 ## Input URLs
 The script expects each line of data/urls.txt to contain exactly one URL and nothing else.